-Discover the activities IDMC was engaged in in 2011 in its on-going efforts to protect and respect the rights of internally displaced people
+Discover the activities IDMC was engaged in in 2012 in its on-going efforts to protect and respect the rights of internally displaced people

-This Quarterly Update covers the activities of the Geneva-based Internal Displacement Monitoring Centre (IDMC) between 1 July and 30 September 2012.
+This Quarterly Update covers the activities of the Geneva-based Internal Displacement Monitoring Centre (IDMC) between 1 January and 31 March 2013.

-This Quarterly Update covers the activities of the Geneva-based Internal Displacement Monitoring Centre (IDMC) between 1 April and 30 June 2012.
+This Quarterly Update covers the activities of the Geneva-based Internal Displacement Monitoring Centre (IDMC) between 1 October and 31 December 2012.